 Design, propose, conduct, and present a psychological research project guided by a faculty mentor familiar with your area of investigation.
 Students are responsible for all aspects of the project from protocol development to written and oral interpretation of the results.
-Typically reserved for seniors with cumulative GPA above 3.0 and major GPA above 3.2 who have successfully completed a relevant area studies course, though students may petition the department to enroll if they don't meet these conditions.
+Typically reserved for seniors who have successfully completed a relevant Explorations course, though students may petition the department to enroll if they don't meet these conditions.
 Students may elect to have a 490 project considered for departmental honors.
 Interested students should contact possible faculty mentors the semester before they plan to enroll.
 Prerequisite: Permission of faculty mentor and chairperson.
-ELECTIVES 270-279, 370-379, 470-479.
+Staff ELECTIVES 270-279, 370-379, 470-479.
 Special Topics in Psychology.
 An examination of a single problem area of psychology receiving attention in the current literature.
 Permits in-depth analysis of a single, important psychological phenomenon.
 Admission by consent of instructor.
 290, 390.
 Directed Research in Psychology.